segment-boneyard/khaos/Readme.md

          description: Easily create your own middleware layer.
                tests: (y/n) y

-  What's cool about all this is that it means creating new templates is incredibly easy to do.
-You just copy one of your existing projects and replace the current values with placeholders!
+  What's cool about all this is it makes creating new templates incredibly easy to do.
+Just copy one of your existing projects and replace the current values with placeholders!
 So now you can automate a lot more things...

 ## Examples